 One of the strategies of the Regional Plan is to direct development to specified communities and transfer development rights from more sensitive lands to those identified in the Regional Plan as more suitable for development.
-To date, one Community Plan has been adopted within the County's jurisdiction: the Meyers Area (Community) Plan (Tahoe Regional Planning Agency and El Dorado County 2016).
-The Meeks Bay/Tahoma area is also suitable for development of an Area Plan.
+To date, one Community Plan has been adopted within the County's jurisdiction: the Meyers Community Plan (Tahoe Regional Planning Agency and El Dorado County 1993).
+The Meeks Bay/Tahoma area is also suitable for development of a Community Plan.